Davina Smith: Career

 Smith attended St Ursula's College in Toowoomba before studying at the University of Southern Queensland.

 In 2002, Smith did work experience in Brisbane's Nine newsroom.
 That led to a job with Nine's then-regional affiliate WIN News, working as a reporter and presenter in Rockhampton, Toowoomba and the Sunshine Coast.

 Smith has also been a relief weather presenter for WIN Television, filling in for Peter Byrne on the various local editions of WIN News in Queensland.

 In 2011, Smith moved to the Nine Network in Brisbane, to help fill the void left by the sackings of two journalists and a news producer over the network's "Choppergate" scandal.
 She primarily presented the weather on weekends, but also filled in as the main presenter whenever required, including when Eva Milic went on maternity leave in 2012.

-In February 2014, Smith moved to Sydney and was appointed presenter for both Nine Morning News and Nine Afternoon News whilst Amelia Adams was on maternity leave.
+In February 2014, Smith moved to Sydney and was appointed presenter for both Nine Morning News and Nine Afternoon News while Amelia Adams was on maternity leave.
 Adams returned from maternity leave in October 2014 becoming presenter of Nine News Now, with Alison Ariotti returning to Queensland to present the news on weekends.

 In December 2024, Smith returned to Brisbane to be closer with family and joined A Current Affair as a reporter.